saylerb/mac-playbook/README.md

 chsh -s $(which zsh)
 ```

-Currently I'm using ansible vault to store encrypt some keys.
-To run the playbook,
+Currently I'm using ansible vault to store some encrypted keys.
+To run the
-save the password in a single-line file in the working directory as `vault_pass.txt`.
+playbook, save the password in a single-line file in the working directory as
-To run the ansible-playbook to provision your mac, run the command:
+`vault_pass.txt`.
+To run the ansible-playbook to provision your mac, run the
+command:

 ```bash
 ansible-playbook main.yml -i hosts.ini --vault-password-file ./.vault_pass.txt -vvv